Everything you need to know to ensure a high-quality slate roof installation

 During this process, it is also important to check the slates soundness by lightly tapping each slate.
 Once slates have been graded and checked for imperfections, fixing can begin, leaving aside any broken or unusable slates for under-eaves, tops or halves, etc.

 Slates should be laid with the thicker slates being installed at the eave.
 The slates should then be laid diminishing thicknesses until the thinnest slates are at the top.

 The British Standard Code of Practice (BS 5534) identifies two installation methods: nailing and hook fixing.
-Slates are usually fixed to a batten in England and to a sarking board in areas of severe exposure throughout Scotland.
+Natural roofing slates are usually fixed to a batten in England and to a sarking board in areas of severe exposure throughout Scotland.

 Pre-hold slates are a time efficient option for those who wish to use the nail fixing method.
 However, if on-site holing is required, you should choose the centre and head fixing, holing by hand or machine, one slate at a time.
 You can find detailed information about these methods in our installation guide.
 Additionally, slate nails should be either aluminium alloy or copper, or silicone bronze or stainless steel in coastal areas.

 Hole from the bed of the slate (its reverse), this allows the nail head to be located in the recess on the face of the slate, which is created by the holing process.
 Each slate should be

 The head of the slate should lay approximately halfway on to the batten (i.e. 25mm on to the batten) leaving 25mm to nail into.
 A clearance of 6–12mm is recommended.

 Holes should be located between 20– 25mm from the long edge of the slate.
 The underlay is then fixed and the roof marked to the batten gauge.
 This may require adjusting in order to create equal course numbers.
 The required lap should only ever be increased not decreased.

 Holing (Head Fixing)